-- Bubble packs: Your pharmacist can package your pills in a special foil package to help you keep track of what pills you have to take and when. - Calendar pill boxes: These help you keep track of what days to take which medications.
+- Bubble packs: Your pharmacist can package your pills in a special foil package to help you keep track of what pills you have to take and when. - Daily pill sorting boxes: These help you keep track of what days to take which medications. - Automatic pill dispensers: These are devices you can buy and program.